Psychiatry and Behavioral Health

 Current Status

 Research-stage only.
 Multiple academic studies exist, but zero validated clinical applications are deployed.
-A 2024 review noted that digital phenotyping is the first approach to collect data from adolescent patients for longer than a year, demonstrating feasibility, but not clinical utility (PLOS Digital Health, 2024).
+A 2025 study noted that digital phenotyping is the first approach to collect data from adolescent patients for longer than a year, demonstrating feasibility, but not clinical utility (Hafeman et al., PLOS Digital Health, 2025).

 Ethical Consensus